nokia/centralized-monitoring/README.md

 First, clone this repository.

-*NB: centralized-monitoring image is not in a docker hub yet, so you will have to build it yourself, as follows:*
+Centralized-monitoring image is not in a docker hub yet, so you will have to build it yourself, as follows:

 ```
 cd image